smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 As explained in the [Forwarder](/chainlink-nodes/contracts/forwarder) page:

 - The owner of a forwarder contract is an [operator](/chainlink-nodes/contracts/operator) contract.
 The owner of the operator contract is a more secure address, such as a hardware wallet or a multisig wallet.
 Therefore, node operators can manage a set of forwarder contracts through an operator contract using a secure account such as hardware or a multisig wallet.
-- Forwarder contracts distinguish between owner and authorized senders.
+- Forwarder contracts distinguish between owners and authorized senders.
 Authorized senders are hot wallets (Chainlink nodes' EOAs).

 For this example to run, you will have to:

 - Allow the forwarder contract to call the operator's [fulfillOracleRequest2](/chainlink-nodes/contracts/operator#fulfilloraclerequest2) function by calling the [setauthorizedsenders](/chainlink-nodes/contracts/receiver#setauthorizedsenders) function on the operator contract.
 Specify the forwarder address as a parameter.
 - Allow the two Chainlink node EOAs to call the forwarder's [forward](/chainlink-nodes/contracts/forwarder#forward) function.
 Because the operator contract owns the forwarder contract, call [acceptAuthorizedReceivers](/chainlink-nodes/contracts/operator#acceptauthorizedreceivers) on the operator contract.
 Specify the forwarder contract address and the two Chainlink node EOAs as parameters.
 This call makes the operator contract accept ownership of the forwarder contract and authorizes the Chainlink node EOAs to call the forwarder contract by calling [setauthorizedsenders](/chainlink-nodes/contracts/receiver#setauthorizedsenders).

-### Whitelist the forwarder
+### Whitelist the Forwarder

 In the blockchain explorer, view the operator contract and call the `setAuthorizedSenders` method with the address of your forwarder contract.
 The parameter is an array.
-For example, `["0xa3a10AB6A41eA19637Bb21b7decDA2d77138DfBa"]`.
+For example, `["0xA3f07D6773514480b918C2742b027b3acD9E44fA"]`.
 Metamask prompts you to confirm the transaction.

 <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/operatorsetauthorizedsenders.jpg' />